-As of March 31, 2008, our pension plan had assets with a fair value that was less than the benefit obligation under the plan.
+As of September 30, 2008, our pension plan had assets with a fair value that was less than the benefit obligation under the plan.
 We contributed \$15 million to the pension plan in both 2006 and 2007.
-We plan to contribute \$28 million to the pension plan in 2008 (\$7 million was contributed during the first quarter).
-The increase from our original planned contributions of \$15 million was a result of the new funding rules under the Pension Protection Act of 2006 and our ongoing commitment to increasing the funded status of the plan.
+We contributed \$28 million to the pension plan in 2008.
+The increase from our original planned contribution of \$15 million was a result of the new funding rules under the Pension Protection Act of 2006 and our ongoing commitment to increasing the funded status of the plan.
+Due to recent market conditions and the decline in the fair value of pension plan assets, our contributions to the pension plan in 2009 could increase significantly as compared to 2008.
+The final determination of pension plan contributions for 2009 and future periods is subject to multiple variables, most of which are beyond our control, including further changes to the fair value of pension plan assets and changes in actuarial assumptions (in particular the discount rate used in determining the projected benefit obligation).
+We believe that we have adequate liquidity to meet our pension plan funding obligations for 2009.